Luluno01/BungeeSafeguard/README.md

 * Switch between multiple configuration files (e.g., a config for maintenance mode which whitelists administrators only; from v2.4)
 * Optional confirmation before adding or removing list entries (from v2.4, see [Operation Confirmation](#operation-confirmation) for more details)
 * Import from old `whitelist.json` or `banned-players.json` (from v2.5, resolves issue #7; see [whitelist import](#whitelist-import) and [blacklist import](#blacklist-import) for more details)
-* API support backed by (possibly) well structured and documented code base (from v3.0; see [Developing Extension Plugin for BungeeSafeguard](./developer.md) for more details)
+* API support backed by (possibly) well-structured and documented code base (from v3.0; see [Developing Extension Plugin for BungeeSafeguard](./developer.md) for more details)
   * Manage the lists via a GUI Web interface (TODO)
   * SQL database storage support (TODO)
   * Redis storage support (TODO)